 - This recipe calls for lining the 9 x 13 pan with foil and says you can lift the bar cookies out of the pan after they are baked?
 Why would anyone want to do this???
 Can’t I use cut the cookies into bars right in the pan?
 Yep, you sure can….BUT!
 Using a foil sling, to lift the cookies out of the pan really makes slicing the bar cookies SO MUCH EASIER!
 And, without the sides of the pan being in the way, it’s way easier to cut the sheet of bar cookies into pieces that are all the same size, too, which makes them look really pretty when you get ready to serve them.

 - Should I use a knife to slice the bar cookies?
 I usually use one of two things: either my 8″ Chef’s knife or my bench scraper.
 I’m finding using a bench scraper when cutting bar cookies works really slick because it’s super maneuverable.
 I keep mine right on my magnetic knife bar with my knives so it’s handy to grab when I need it for gathering up ingredients, cleaning my counter top of stuck-on dough, or for cutting bar cookies.

 - If I wanted to, could I bake these bar cookies in a large cast iron skillet?
 Great idea!
 You sure could and how fun would THAT be??
 I’ve not tried that with this recipe, but if you use a large 12″ cast iron skillet, it should work really well.
 You may need to bake the bar cookies a bit longer since using the cast iron skillet will make them thicker.

-Enjoy making these sweet treat recipes –
+Enjoy more sweet treat recipes –

-Printable Directions for Making Peanut Butter Polka Dot Bars
+Printable Peanut Butter Polka Dot Bars Recipe

 Peanut Butter Polka Dot Bars